UMass-Rescue/DeepFakeDetector/efficientNet/app_info.md

 2. High uncertainty rates
 3. Uncertainty boundaries could be modified to improve results.
 Dependant on user requirements.

+## Inference Times
+- **EfficientNetAutoAttB4ST**: Processes 1 second of video in approximately 1 second on an M1 Mac CPU.

 ## Recommended Model
 **EfficientNetAutoAttB4ST** is recommended for future deepfake detection tasks due to its superior performance and low uncertainty rate.